matheusfelipeog/worldometer/README.md

 ## Documentation

-See the documentation for more information on the worldometer package and its API at: [worldometer.readthedocs.io](https://worldometer.readthedocs.io/)
+See the docs for more information and its API at: [worldometer.readthedocs.io](https://worldometer.readthedocs.io/)

 ## Demo